Bucks' Antetokounmpo misses Bulls game with sprained ankle - WHIZ News

-Antetokounmpo exited Thursday’s loss to Houston in the opening minute.
+Antetokounmpo sat out Friday’s game against the Chicago Bulls, after he exited in the opening minute of a loss to Houston the previous night.
 The two-time MVP rolled his already-hurt ankle when he appeared to step on the foot of Kelly Olynyk while driving for a layup.

 Antetokounmpo limped to the locker room and spent a few minutes there before returning to the bench, where he sat for the rest of the game.
 He finished with one point.